24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

 - a high percentage of public procurement of key infrastructure occurring through 'public private partnership' programs where private sector consortia bid for and then ﬁnance, deliver, operate and hand back infrastructure, while a number of projects are still delivered by 'direct government procurement’;

-- a concentration of a few very large construction companies, including CIMIC/CPB, Thiess, John Holland and Lendlease, together with a number of other large but slightly more specialised contractors, including Laing O'Rourke, McMahon, Downer, Clough, Multiplex, Transfield and Grocon; there are also a number of international builders and infrastructure providers with operations here, including Bechtel, PCL, Acciona, Bouygues, Siemens, Dragados, Ferrovial and Samsung;
+- a concentration of a few very large construction companies, including CIMIC/CPB Contractors, John Holland and Lendlease, together with a number of other large but slightly more specialised contractors, including Hutchinson Builders, BESIX Watpac, Laing O'Rourke, McMahon Contractors, Downer, Clough, and Multiplex; there are also a number of international builders and infrastructure providers with operations here, including Bechtel, PCL Construction, Acciona, Bouygues Construction, Siemens, Dragados, Ferrovial and Samsung;

 - a heavily unionised workforce, both in construction and operations, requiring employers and principals to have clear and well-thought-out industrial relations strategies; and